allen-cell-animated/timelapse-colorizer/README.md

 ![image](https://github.com/allen-cell-animated/timelapse-colorizer/assets/30200665/81130299-7e75-4fc2-a344-19aba7aae8a5)

-### Opening New Datasets
+## Viewing Custom Datasets

-Timelapse Feature Explorer-compatible datasets hosted over HTTPS can be loaded directly from the interface!
-More details can be found in the [data format specification](https://github.com/allen-cell-animated/colorizer-data/blob/main/documentation/DATA_FORMAT.md).
+Datasets must be preprocessed for viewing in Timelapse Feature Explorer.
+We provide the [`colorizer-data` Python package](https://github.com/allen-cell-animated/colorizer-data), which includes tutorials and documentation about the data specification.
+See our [getting started guide](https://github.com/allen-cell-animated/colorizer-data/blob/main/documentation/getting_started_guide/GETTING_STARTED.ipynb) for more details.

+Compatible datasets hosted over HTTPS can be loaded directly from the interface.
 Click the **Load** button in the top right to open a URL.

 ![image](https://github.com/allen-cell-animated/timelapse-colorizer/assets/30200665/e2631a78-b0d6-49fc-bb93-cefc94a91a53)